 Containers For Internal Models

 The risks on the left and right are contained in rounded-boxes.
 That’s because risks live in our Internal Models - they’re not real-world things you can reach out and touch.
-They’re contained in things like brains and spreadsheets.
+They’re contained in things like brains, spreadsheets, reports and programs.